-Nice Ride has both stations for docked bicycles and painted spots on sidewalks for the dockless blue bikes.
+Nice Ride has both stations for docked bicycles and for dockless pedal-assist ebikes.

-Figure 67: Nice Ride hub
+Figure 69: Nice Ride hub

 Scooter parking zones

 The City has created several on-street scooter parking zones to provide a designated space for scooters to be parked, out of the pedestrian clear zone and in a predictable manner for scooter users.